Human-Wildlife Conflicts: Birds

 Prevent Potential Conflicts

-California provides important habitat each year for millions of migratory waterfowl to feed, shelter, and nest along the Pacific Flyway (migration path).
-Canada Geese (Branta canadensis) and mallard ducks (Anas platyrhynchos) are some of the most commonly seen waterfowl.
-Waterfowl are protected under the Migratory Bird Treaty Act, in addition to other federal and state laws and regulations.
+California provides important habitat each year for millions of migratory birds to feed, shelter, and nest along the Pacific Flyway (migration path).
+They are protected under the Migratory Bird Treaty Act, and other federal and state laws.
+Certain species are specially adapted to live in habitat on the coast and inland near lakes and rivers ("waterbirds").

 Prevent Potential Conflicts